 What kinds of Special Educational Needs are there?

-Communication and interaction: We have close links with Brighton and Hove Speech and Language Therapists (SALT) who carry out pupil assessments and work closely with our SENCO/INCO, class teachers, teaching assistants and parents to plan and implement Speech and Language Programmes.
+Communication and Interaction: We have close links with Brighton and Hove Speech and Language Therapists (SALT) who carry out pupil assessments and work closely with our SENCO/INCO, class teachers, teaching assistants and parents to plan and implement Speech and Language Programmes.
 Children who have a diagnosis of Autism, are supported by out BHISS:ASC team in school and at home.
 Where children have specific needs around their wider communication.
 E.g social skills, emotional literacy, they are included within key nurture groups to help with this.

-Social, mental and emotional health: For some children, difficulties in their social and emotional development can mean that they require additional or different provision.
+Social, Mental and Emotional Health: For some children, difficulties in their social and emotional development can mean that they require additional or different provision.
 The school uses Play Therapy (counselling), Art Therapy (via BHISS :PMHW), Yellow Kite (attachment difficulties), in school bespoke Mentoring with key adult, The Nest and the Early Help Team.
-We request additional support for children and staff working alongside them from BHISS, and establish in house creative nurture groups to encourage and development children’s mental well-being.
-The introduction of Mindfulness across the school has had huge impact on children’s self-esteem, confidence and overall happiness; we continue to encourage timely reflection and stillness at key times during the day.
-Families may need additional support from ourselves, our colleagues at Safety Net or a Family Coach via FdFF.
+We request additional support for children and staff working alongside them from BHISS, and establish in house creative nurture groups to encourage and development children’s mental well-being, including outside learning.
+The introduction of Mindfulness across the school was very beneficial to children’s self-esteem, confidence and overall happiness; we continue to encourage timely reflection and stillness at key times during the day.
+Families may need additional support from ourselves, our colleagues at Safety Net, our Play Therapist or a Family Coach via FdFF.

-Sensory and/or physical: We work closely with outside agencies to provide support for children in our school who have sensory or physical problems.
+Sensory and/or Physical: We work closely with outside agencies to provide support for children in our school who have sensory or physical problems.
 Where necessary we make adaptations to the curriculum and environment in order to make lessons and learning opportunities accessible.
 This may include specific uniform needs, toileting needs and sensory breaks.
 We have a huge bank of sensory equipment to support children in class; this includes wobble boards/cushions, stretchy bands, yoga balls/mats, fidget toys, timers and timetabled time in our sensory space in the Nest.
 For children who find sitting at a ‘regular’ desk a barrier to their learning, we have raised desks, seat and higher stools to support sensory regulation.
 School now has trampettes and quiet zones built centrally and in some rooms for children to use when needing sensory support.
 School has regular visits from the Hearing and Visual Impairment Teams when necessary.
 Children who need additional medical support with their sensory needs, e.g skin concerns, can arrange this via the office.

-Our Accessibility plan can be found on our policies page
+Our Accessibility plan can be found on our school website.

 How do you know if my child/young person needs extra help?